-During the first semester of the first year, students enroll in one six-unit interdisciplinary seminar class as well as one three-credit course.
+During the first semester of the first year, students enroll in one 4-unit science-oriented class as well as one 3-credit course.
 During the second semester, students enroll in two 3-unit courses as well as a 2-unit Research and Writing course.
-Both semesters require students to participate in two residencies.
-In addition, three credits of field work are also required as part of the first-year curriculum.
-Students begin their field work in the second semester.
-This first year curriculum totals 21 semester credits.
+Both semesters require students to participate in two residencies each.
+In addition, 3 credits of fieldwork are required as part of the first-year curriculum.
+Students begin their fieldwork in the second semester.
+This first year curriculum totals 18 semester credits.

 |URS 5100||Fieldwork Planning||1|